-Hand felling: Assumptions must be made to calculate how much the forestry mulcher costs vs the traditional hand felling methods:

-Hand felling labour costs are estimated at an average of £225 per day.

-Hand felling costs also include the hiring of a chipper machine at £250 per week and vehicle hire estimated at £1,171 per month.
-Chainsaw fuel costs are estimated at £15 per day.
-Chipper fuel costs are estimated at £22.80 per day.
-Number of days work estimated by tree cutting manager.

-Forestry mulcher: Labour & vehicle hire costs are the same as hand felling costs.
-Cost of the Mulchers has been incurred via NIA project.
-10% of project costs have been included here to reflect costs.
-In 2020/21 two new Robocut mulchers were purchased at additional cost which is reflected in the CBA.

-All costs, above, have been obtained from consulting the tree cutting team manager who has access to costs.
+- Hand felling: Assumptions must be made to calculate how much the forestry mulcher costs vs the traditional hand felling methods: Hand felling labour costs are estimated at an average of £225 per day. - Hand felling costs also include the hiring of a chipper machine at £250 per week and vehicle hire estimated at £1,171 per month. - Chainsaw fuel costs are estimated at £15 per day. - Chipper fuel costs are estimated at £22.80 per day. - Number of days work estimated by tree cutting manager. - Forestry mulcher: Labour & vehicle hire costs are the same as hand felling costs. - Cost of the Mulchers has been incurred via NIA project.
+10% of project costs have been included here to reflect costs. - All costs, above, have been obtained from consulting the tree cutting team manager who has access to costs.